SenorCode/Bamazon/README.md

 # Bamazon

-Challenge #1: Customer View (Minimum Requirement) Create a MySQL Database called bamazon.
+## Challenge #1: Customer View

+1. Create a MySQL Database called bamazon.

-Then create a Table inside of that database called products.
+2. Then create a Table inside of that database called products.

-The products table should have each of the following columns:
+3 .The products table should have each of the following columns:

-1.item_id (unique id for each product)
+* item_id (unique id for each product)

-product_name (Name of product)
+* product_name (Name of product)

 department_name